 When thinking about the life of traditional lighting technology such as incandescent lamps, engineers can easily picture a catastrophic failure when the filament suddenly burns out, and the lamp bulb no longer emits any light.
 Light-emitting diodes (LED), as a more recent lighting solution, don’t fail in such a way; if they employ a proper LED cooling strategy.
 Instead, their light output slowly diminishes over time.
 Over the course of their lifetime, very often over the 50K hour mark, most will continue to emit light until it diminishes in such a way it provides notice to its users; time to replace the bulb.

 Gauging the Lifetime of an LED

 Due to this unique characteristic, a metric called the lumen maintenance, or lumen depreciation, is used to determine the lifetime rating of an LED light source.
 It is defined as luminous flux that an LED, or rather the LED performance, maintains until falling below a specified percentage.
 For industrial applications, the most commonly used lumen maintenance is L70, which refers to the number of hours for which the LED light output has dropped to 70% of its original lumen level.
 In-depth research conducted by ASSIST (Alliance for Solid State Illumination Systems and Technologies) highlighted this value after having observed that most users hardly notice a decrease in light intensity, even past 70% of their original luminance value.

 Every lighting device manufacturer following industry standards aims at providing such a quality metric to its customers as a reputable and accepted standard in the industry.
-Obtaining such a value is essentially a combination of physical testing and data extrapolation based thereon.
-Physically testing an LED, and ultimately its LED cooling strategy, for the entire lifetime (50K +, hours) would mean the light would need to be turned on 24/7 for 5.7 years.
+Obtaining such a value is essentially a combination of physical testing and data extrapolation-based thereon.
+Physically testing LED performance, and ultimately its LED cooling strategy, for the entire lifetime (50K +, hours) would mean the light would need to be turned on 24/7 for 5.7 years.
 As this testing timeline innately lacks feasibility, the IES (Illumination Engineering Society) created the LM-80-20 specification.

 The LM-80-20 Specification